 The City of Unley is active in promoting, encouraging and supporting business within the area.
 An eclectic mix of professional services, retail, cafes and dining experiences, make the City of Unley a great place to do business.

-The City of Unley region is a higher socio-economic area (higher income, lower unemployment) with 25.9% of households earning more than $2 500 per week and 11.4% of individuals earn $2 000 or more per week compared to 13.5% and 4.4% respectively for Greater Adelaide.
+The City of Unley region is a higher socio-economic area (higher income, lower unemployment) with 25.9% of households earning more than $2,500 per week and 11.4% of individuals earn $2,000 or more per week compared to 13.5% and 4.4% respectively for Greater Adelaide.

-These factors, combined with the wide variety of Mainstreet buildings and floor space options available on our 5 Mainstreet Precincts, you will be sure to find the perfect location for your business to succeed!
+These factors, combined with the wide variety of Mainstreet buildings and floor space options available on our five Mainstreet Precincts, you will be sure to find the perfect location for your business to succeed!

 For current commercial leasing opportunities, visit the following real estate websites:

-Find your Everything (FYE) is Unley’s award winning digital platform that supports our “bricks and mortar” businesses, the heart of the shopping precincts of Unley.
+FYE is Unley’s award winning digital platform that supports our “bricks and mortar” businesses, the heart of the shopping precincts of Unley.